Preparing a New England Lobster Bake

 Selecting your Lobsters

 Live Lobsters come in many sizes.
-The smallest lobsters are called chickens, and weight between 1 and 1.25 pounds.
-This lobster is perfect for people with small appetites or to be served along side another main course.
+The smallest lobsters are called chickens and weigh between 1 and 1.25 pounds.
+This lobster is perfect for people with small appetites or to be served alongside another main course.

 For the average appetite, you will want to select a 1.25-pound "Quarter" or a 1.50-pound "Half" lobster.
 These lobsters are larger than the chick and provide a hearty meal.